Yasuomi Umetsu: Career

+Following Robot Carnival, however, Umetsu had no specific interest in continuing his work as a director and instead looked for more animation jobs.
+He described the works he took on during this time, like Grave of the Fireflies and Akira (1988), as being "lonely and painful", or being otherwise dissatisfied with his own work.
+Especially with Akira, Umetsu said he felt an intense frustration that exposed his weaknesses but felt some accomplishment under the impression that director Katsuhiro Otomo was satisfied with some of the cuts he had submitted.
+Due to these frustrations, he gradually shifted into a directing role.

 Throughout the 1980s and early-to-mid 1990s, Umetsu continued to work on projects as an animator, animation director, and character designer.
 Two particular works were OVAs made at Tatsunoko Production and based on already-existing IPs from the studio, but he felt that director Yukihiro Matsushita (who was in charge of both) did not have a love for the works, so when the job for another OVA (New Hurricane Polymar, 1996) was given to him, he asked for help from J.C.Staff in producing the series and for them to lend a director.
 J.C.Staff provided the project with director Akiyuki Shinbo, who himself was a fan of Tatsuo Yoshida (Tatsunoko Production's founder) and other works the studio had made.
 Unlike the previous OVAs, Shinbo used bande dessinée as the basis of his inspiration; and despite such a change, Umetsu stated that he thought that the team succeeded in creating the atmosphere that Shinbo wanted.
 Reminiscing on the project, Shinbo noted that near the end of its production, Umetsu had once come up to him with an uncolored cel and asked him about colors, as Umetsu intended to color it himself.